 Aims.
-We present the analysis of a local (z = 0.04 - 0.2) sample of 31 galaxy clusters with the aim of measuring the density of the X-ray emitting gas in cluster outskirts.
+We present our analysis of a local (z = 0.04 - 0.2) sample of 31 galaxy clusters with the aim of measuring the density of the X-ray emitting gas in cluster outskirts.
 We compare our results with numerical simulations to set constraints on the azimuthal symmetry and gas clumping in the outer regions of galaxy clusters.

 Methods.
-We exploit the large field-of-view and low instrumental background of ROSAT/PSPC to trace the density of the intracluster gas out to the virial radius.
-We perform a stacking of the density profiles to detect a signal beyond r{200} and measure the typical density and scatter in cluster outskirts.
-We also compute the azimuthal scatter of the profiles with respect to the mean value to look for deviations from spherical symmetry.
-Finally, we compare our average density and scatter profiles with the results of numerical simulations.
+We have exploited the large field-of-view and low instrumental background of ROSAT/PSPC to trace the density of the intracluster gas out to the virial radius.
+We stacked the density profiles to detect a signal beyond r{200} and measured the typical density and scatter in cluster outskirts.
+We also computed the azimuthal scatter of the profiles with respect to the mean value to look for deviations from spherical symmetry.
+Finally, we compared our average density and scatter profiles with the results of numerical simulations.

 Results.
 As opposed to some recent Suzaku results, and confirming previous evidence from ROSAT and Chandra, we observe a steepening of the density profiles beyond $\sim r{500}$.
-Comparing our density profiles with simulations, we find that non-radiative runs predict too steep density profiles, whereas runs including additional physics and/or treating gas clumping are in better agreement with the observed gas distribution.
-We report for the first time the high-confidence detection of a systematic difference between cool-core and non-cool core clusters beyond $\sim 0.3r{200}$, which we explain by a different distribution of the gas in the two classes.
-Beyond $\sim r{500}$, galaxy clusters deviate significantly from spherical symmetry, with only little differences between relaxed and disturbed systems.
-We find good agreement between the observed and predicted scatter profiles, but only when the 1% densest clumps are filtered out in the simulations.
+Comparing our density profiles with simulations, we find that non-radiative runs predict density profiles that are too steep, whereas runs including additional physics and/or treating gas clumping agree better with the observed gas distribution.
+We report high-confidence detection of a systematic difference between cool-core and non cool-core clusters beyond $\sim 0.3r{200}$, which we explain by a different distribution of the gas in the two classes.
+Beyond $\sim r{500}$, galaxy clusters deviate significantly from spherical symmetry, with only small differences between relaxed and disturbed systems.
+We find good agreement between the observed and predicted scatter profiles, but only when the 1% densest clumps are filtered out in the ENZO simulations.

 Conclusions.
 Comparing our results with numerical simulations, we find that non-radiative simulations fail to reproduce the gas distribution, even well outside cluster cores.
-Although their general behavior is in better agreement with the observations, simulations including cooling and star formation convert a large amount of gas into stars, which results in a low gas fraction with respect to the observations.
-Consequently, a detailed treatment of gas cooling, star formation, AGN feedback, and taking into account gas clumping is required to construct realistic models of cluster outer regions.
+Although their general behavior agrees more closely with the observations, simulations including cooling and star formation convert a large amount of gas into stars, which results in a low gas fraction with respect to the observations.
+Consequently, a detailed treatment of gas cooling, star formation, AGN feedback, and consideration of gas clumping is required to construct realistic models of the outer regions of clusters.